fox-it/log4j-finder/README.md

 There is a [GitHub Action](https://github.com/fox-it/log4j-finder/blob/main/.github/workflows/pyinstaller.yaml) in the repository that automatically generates a Windows and Linux binary of the `log4j-finder.py` script using  [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) on every commit.
 The build artifacts of these workflow runs are used to attach to the [Releases](https://github.com/fox-it/log4j-finder/releases/) page.

-We are aware that some Anti Virus vendors don't like the Windows binaries, in that case we recommend using generating the executable yourself using the following steps.
+We are aware that some Anti Virus vendors don't like the Windows binaries, in that case we recommend using generating the executable yourself using the following steps (note that we now also provide signed binaries).

 ### Generating the Windows executable